rmusser01/Infosec_Reference/Draft/Attacking Defending Android -.md

 | -------- | ------------------------ |
 | **APK Studio - Android Reverse Engineering** - APK Studio is an IDE for decompiling/editing & then recompiling of android application binaries.
 Unlike initial release being Windows exclusive & also didn't support frameworks, this one is completely re-written using QT for cross-platform support.
 You can now have multiple frameworks installed & pick a particular one on a per project basis. |https://apkstudio.codeplex.com/
 | **Android apk-tool** - It is a tool for reverse engineering 3rd party, closed, binary Android apps.
 It can decode resources to nearly original form and rebuild them after making some modifications; it makes possible to debug smali code step by step.
 Also it makes working with app easier because of project-like files structure and automation of some repetitive tasks like building apk, etc.  | https://code.google.com/p/android-apktool/
-| **Reversing and Auditing Androidís Proprietary bits** |http://www.slideshare.net/joshjdrake/reversing-and-auditing-androids-proprietary-bits
+| **Reversing and Auditing Android‚Äôs Proprietary bits** |http://www.slideshare.net/joshjdrake/reversing-and-auditing-androids-proprietary-bits
 | **Smali** - smali/baksmali is an assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation.
 The syntax is loosely based on Jasmin's/dedexer's syntax, and supports the full functionality of the dex format (annotations, debug info, line info, etc.)  |https://code.google.com/p/smali/
 | APKinpsector** - APKinspector is a powerful GUI tool for analysts to analyze the Android applications.| https://github.com/honeynet/apkinspector/
 | **Dexter** - Dexter is a static android application analysis tool |http://dexter.dexlabs.org/accounts/login/?next=/dashboard